starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 **Zswap**
 [Zswap](https://wiki.archlinux.org/title/Zswap) is a kernel feature that provides a compressed RAM cache for swap pages.
 Pages which would otherwise be swapped out to disk are instead compressed and stored into a memory pool in RAM.
+- Configure a swap file as described above.
-Update your bootloader's kernel command line with these values:
+- Update your bootloader's kernel command line with these values:
   `zswap.enabled=1 zswap.shrinker_enabled=0 zswap.compressor=zstd zswap.max_pool_percent=80`
-- Requires a swap file or swap partion
-- Zswap and Zram must not be used at the same time
+- Do not use Zswap and Zram at the same time!
+They interfere with one another.

 ## Nvidia Cache